liepinaievaa-maker/meditate-with-aurora/README.md

     + A large hero image covering the entire viewport, set with object-fit: cover to adapt smoothly to all screen sizes.
     + The company name — “Meditate with Aurora”.
     + A short description encouraging visitors to breathe, let go, and find inner peace.
-    + A Booking button that leads directly to the booking page for easy access.
+    + A Booking button that leads directly to the booking page for easy access wich is also for call to action section.

  + A subtle brightness filter applied to the background for better text readability.
  + The hero content is centered both vertically and horizontally, ensuring focus and simplicity.